anjaneyak10/JsonParser/README.md

 # Introduction
 This is a Flask application designed to parse JSON data, both JSON arrays and individual JSON objects.
 It provides two endpoints: one for parsing JSON arrays (/parseJsonArray) and another for parsing individual JSON objects (/parseJson).

+This application can be further extended to analyse json api response from solr and mongoDB.

 # Installation
 ## Clone the repository:
 https://github.com/anjaneyak10/JsonParserFlask.git